-This data item describes the method used to assess involvement of Distant (mediastinal, scalene) nodes associated with certain female genital cancers.
+This data item describes the status of femoral-inguinal, para-aortic and pelvic lymph nodes associated with certain female genital cancers.

-Method of assessment of distant nodal status is listed as a Registry Data Collection Variable in the AJCC GYN chapters.
-This data item was previously collected as Vagina, CS SSF #7.
+Specific regional lymph node involvement is listed as a Registry Data Collection Variable in AJCC.
+This information was previously collected as Vagina, CS SSF #2 and CS SSF#4